segmentio/segment-docs/src/connections/destinations/catalog/enjoyhq/index.md

 {% include content/connection-modes.md %}

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
-2. Search for "EnjoyHQ" in the Destinations Catalog, and select the "EnjoyHQ" destination.
+2. Search for "EnjoyHQ" in the Destinations Catalog, and select the EnjoyHQ destination.
 3. Choose which Source should send data to the EnjoyHQ destination.
 4. Go to the [EnjoyHQ's integrations page](https://app.enjoyhq.com/account/integrations), find Segment and create a new API key.
 5. Enter the API Key in the "EnjoyHQ" destination settings in Segment.